 Archaeological evidence from Fort Shantok provides insight into indigenous cultural change and adaptation as a result of heightening Mohegan-European trade relations.
 Many artifacts, such as the reworked iron nail pictured below, were European trade goods that Mohegans appropriated in order to conform to their traditional customs.
 Fort Shantok was considered to be a Connecticut state park until the Mohegan Tribe was federally recognized in 1994.
 Since then, the state of Connecticut returned the land to the Mohegans and it has been established as a National Historic Landmark.

-Archaeological evidence found at Fort Shantok provided important insights into indigenous cultural change and adaptation as a result of Mohegan-European contacts.
-Many items were bartered from Europeans and adapted by Mohegans for use in traditional activities.
-For a time Fort Shantok was a Connecticut state park, but after the Mohegan tribe was officially recognized by the National Park Service, the state of Connecticut returned the land to the tribe (Lavin 2007).
+Fort Shantok also provided important insights into indigenous cultural change and adaptation as a result of Mohegan-European contacts.
+Shown below are several items bartered from Europeans and adapted by the Mohegans for use in traditional activities.

 2007 Connecticut Connections: Places to go to Learn about Historical Archaeology, Connecticut History.